This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Serve hot with sliced roast beef or as a dipping sauce for a French Dip sandwich, and enjoy!

-This sauce is amazing when served over creamy mashed potatoes.
-If you prefer a thicker consistency you can make beef gravy which is also delicious.
+This sauce is fantastic when served over creamy mashed potatoes or noodles.
+If you prefer a thicker consistency, you can make beef gravy, which is also delicious.

 Beef Recipes to Make Au Jus